datanav/docs/roadmap.rst

 Today one has to get the credentials to the systems one would like to connect from an external source and inject them into a running subscription as secrets.
 For subscriptions that are built around multiple tenants building such an onboarding solution can be time consuming.

-We are looking into building a configurable onboarding application that allows a solution provider to get their tenant to onboard themselves using a simple end user web interface.
+We are looking into building a configurable onboarding application that allows a solution provider to get their tenants to onboard themselves using a simple end user web interface.

 This will be built on top of reusable connectors, and support connectors that require OAuth2 flows as well as services with simpler API key credentials.

-Age based deletion marker compaction
+Age-based deletion marker compaction
 ====================================

 If Sesam has seen an entity it will remember the 'id' for this entity forever.
-This also applies to entities that was seen but no longer exists in the source.
+This also applies to entities that was seen, but no longer exist in the source.

 These deletion markers are required for incremental synchronizing of data, but once all the consumers have read the deletion marker it only has historic value.